rcabg/Spanish-Spelling-Corrector/README.md

 # SpanishSpellingCorrector

-A Spanish spelling corrector that tries to propouse a corrected form of a Spanish introduced word.
+A Spanish spelling corrector for Python 3 that tries to propouse a corrected form of a Spanish introduced word.
 Spanish most frequent words text file must be downloaded from Real Academia Española website: [link](http://corpus.rae.es/lfrecuencias.html) (*10000 most frequent words file is recommended*)

 This project has been created for the second deliverable of Natural Language Processing (PLN) from MULCIA, University of Seville (Procesamiento del Lenguaje Natural, Máster Universitario en Lógica, Computación e Inteligencia Artificial, Universidad de Sevilla, 2017/2018)